Full Moon Rituals: Harnessing Lunar Energy Through the Year

 Affirmations:

 The Corn Moon lights the harvest, rising bright and early to aid farmers.
-It’s also called the Barley Moon or Harvest Moon (when closest to the autumn equinox).
+Other names include Barley Moon, Singing Moon, Chrysanthemum Moon and Harvest Moon (when closest to the autumn equinox).

 Ritual ideas: